Skip to main content

 • “Optimized performance”

-• “Performance can drop to 30fps or lower depending on the type of hardware you're using.”
+• “Performance can drop to or under 30 FPS depending on what type of hardware you're using.”

-The game's stability has been heavily criticized, with users describing it as buggy and unplayable, likening it to abandonware.
-Despite some appealing graphics and environments, the overall experience is marred by persistent glitches and a steep learning curve, leading to frustration among players.
-Many feel that the developer's decision to release the game from early access was premature and indicative of a lack of concern for player experience.
+The game's stability has been widely criticized, with users describing it as buggy and unplayable, suggesting it feels like abandonware.
+Despite some appealing graphics and environments, the overall experience is marred by significant glitches and a steep learning curve, leading to frustration among players.

 • “At this point, the game looks and feels like abandonware that's just here to make a quick buck in exchange for a buggy, unplayable game.”

-• “The audacity it takes to take a game out of early access when it's still this unplayable and bug-ridden shows the developer's terrible judgment and that he honestly doesn't care if you can play this game, only that you buy it and spend so much time making a venue that you don't have the chance to refund it.”
+• “The audacity it takes to release a game out of early access when it's still this unplayable and bug-ridden shows the developer's terrible judgment and that they honestly don't care if you can play this game, only that you buy it and spend so much time making a venue that you don't have the chance to refund it.”

-• “One week after the first version, the game's kind of rough, with a harsh learning curve and some buggy things going on.”
+• “One week after the first version, the game is kind of rough, with a harsh learning curve and some buggy issues.”

-The monetization strategy of the game has been criticized for being exploitative, with DLC perceived as a cash grab that fails to enhance the experience.
-Additionally, players find the supporting functions, such as endorsements and ads, cumbersome and detracting from overall enjoyment.
+The monetization strategy of the game has been criticized for being exploitative, with DLC perceived as a cash grab that fails to enhance the experience, while additional features like endorsements and ads are seen as cumbersome.

 • “The game has been riddled with bugs from the start; the DLC is a pure cash grab that adds nothing meaningful to the game.”